sap3t3rs/my-first-project/README.md

 #MyApp
-This is my first app
+This is just a sample app